airtai/faststream/docs/docs/en/howto/kafka/rpc.md

             return response
 ```

-Now it can be used by the following way:
+Now it can be used in the following way:

 ```python linenums="1" hl_lines="5 10-11"
 from faststream import FastStream